Microsoft Defender Antivirus: Application Guard

 A feature released in early 2018, Windows Defender Application Guard is a feature exclusive to Microsoft Edge that allows users to sandbox their current browsing session from the system.
 This prevents a malicious website or malware from affecting the system and the browser.
-Application Guard is a feature only available on Windows 10 Pro and Enterprise.
+Application Guard is a feature only available on Windows 10/11 Pro and Enterprise.
 In May 2019, Microsoft announced Application Guard for Google Chrome and Firefox.
 The extension, once installed, will open the current tabs web page in Microsoft Edge with Application Guard enabled.
+In April 2024, Microsoft announced that Microsoft Defender Application Guard will be deprecated for Edge for Business.
+The Chrome and Firefox extensions will not be migrating to Manifest V3 and will be deprecated after May 2024.

 Controlled Folder Access

 Controlled Folder Access is a feature introduced with Windows 10 Fall Creators Update to protect a user's important files from the growing threat of ransomware.
 This feature was released about a year later after the Petya family of ransomware first appeared.
 The feature will notify the user every time a program tries to access these folders and will be blocked unless given access via the user.
 Windows will warn the user with a User Account Control popup as a final warning if they opt to "Allow" a program to read Controlled Folders.